By Gemma Tedaldi | Published: 5 January 2024 | Updated: 23rd January 2026

-Iceland may be well known for its capital Reykjavík, but there are so many other wonderful villages and towns that are well worth a visit as well.
-After our trip around the Route 1 Ring Road, we decided that there is not a place in Iceland that isn’t beautiful!
-However not everyone is as lucky as us getting to enjoy so long in Iceland, so here are our top towns and villages in Iceland that you just have to visit on a country-wide trip, (or over a few trips!) to Iceland:
+Iceland may be well known for its capital, Reykjavík, but there are so many other wonderful villages and towns that are well worth a visit as well.
+After our second trip to Iceland, this time around the Route 1 Ring Road, we decided that there is no place in Iceland that isn’t beautiful!
+However, not everyone is as lucky as we are getting to enjoy so long in Iceland, so here are our top towns and villages in Iceland that you must visit on a country-wide trip (or over a few trips!) to Iceland:

 📍 Grundarfjörður